geneontology/amigo/provision/PROVISION_AWS_README.md

 The two hostnames specified by these records will be used by the apache proxy to forward traffic to either solr or to the amigo server.

-Replace variables AMIGO_DYNAMIC and AMIGO_PUBLIC_GOLR with the hostnames accordingly in vars.tf.
+Replace variables AMIGO_DYNAMIC and AMIGO_PUBLIC_GOLR with the hostnames accordingly in vars.yaml.

 Note: These values can also be passed using the -e option.